-: the person required to be appointed in specific circumstances under the UK GDPR.
-Where a mandatory DPO has not been appointed, this term means a data protection manager or other voluntary appointment of a DPO or refers to the School's data privacy team with responsibility for data protection compliance.
+the person required to be appointed in specific circumstances under the UK GDPR.
+Where a mandatory DPO has not been appointed, this term means a data protection manager or other voluntary appointment of a the 27 countries in the EU, and Iceland, Liechtenstein and EEA

+DPO or refers to the School's data privacy team with responsibility for data protection compliance.